spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-setup-xdebug-profiling.md

 ## Prerequisites

-* Working SCOS applicaiton setup with our Docker SDK *.
+* Working SCOS application setup with our Docker SDK.
 * An integrated development envrinonment (IDE) of your choice—for example, PHPStorm or Visual Studio Code.
 * A plugin or software to view cachegrind files (kqachegrind, qcachegrind, or a plugin for your IDE).